Sheilla Jones

 INVESTIGATOR.
 KNOWLEDGE-SEEKER.
 AUTHOR.

 Sheilla Jones is an award-winning Canadian journalist and best-selling author who holds an advanced degree in theoretical physics.
-The focus of her current doctoral research at the University of Manitoba is Settler-Indigenous relations and peacebuilding.
+However, she has been studying and writing about the politics of Settler-Indigenous relations in Canada for some three decades, and it is the focus of her current doctoral research at the University of Manitoba in Peace and Conflict Studies.

 What's New: Settler-Indigenous Relations